KEY: wildlife, wildlife permits

 (c) a percentage of the permits available to nonresidents in the annual big game drawings matched by a proportionate number of resident permits.

-(4) Wildlife convention permits, including special nonresident convention permits, shall not exceed 200 total permits.
+(4) Wildlife expo permits, including special nonresident expo permits, shall not exceed 200 total permits.

-(5) Wildlife convention permits designated for the convention each year shall be deducted from the number of public drawing permits.
+(5) Wildlife expo permits designated for the exposition each year shall be deducted from the number of public drawing permits.

-(2) The wildlife convention permit series is available to eligible conservation organizations for distribution through a drawing or other random selection process held at a wildlife convention in Utah open to the public.
+(2) The wildlife expo permit series is available to eligible conservation organizations for distribution through a drawing or other random selection process held at a wildlife exposition in Utah open to the public.

-(3) Conservation organizations may apply for the wildlife convention permit series by sending an application to the division between August 1 and September 1, 2010.
+(3) Conservation organizations may apply for the wildlife expo permit series by sending an application to the division between August 1 and September 1 of the year preceding the expiration of each wildlife exposition term, as provide in R657-55-4(1).

 (4) Each application must include: